Cyber Security

 (c) This Policy aims to balance the following priorities:

-(i) Meeting the Australian legislative requirements applies to our practice.
+(i) Meeting the Australian legislative requirements that apply to our practice.

 (ii) Keeping data and documents confidential as required by our practice, law cover and our clients.